kaievns/the-log/posts/lead/drafts/people-management-101.md

 it.

-When we're facing a tense situation our fight or flight response kicks in, and the natural way to think about the situation is that you have basically two
+When we're facing a tense situation our fight or flight response kicks in, and the natural way to think about the situation is that we have basically two
 options: either let it slide, or challenge the other person.
 And that is precisely how monkeys sort things out.
-You, as a bit more evolved mammal, don't have to do either of them.
+We, as a bit more evolved mammals, don't have to do either of them.

 There is a third option, it is called the _assertive_ mode of interaction.
 You